bogwonch/PhD-Application/Research-Proposal.md

 There are many advantages to using a steganographic system such as this over DRM.
 The protection would be difficult to remove as it requires decompilation and translation to the unmodified architecture[@Cifuentes:bq].
 Any platform independent program generated is always valid for any architecture it is compiled for.
-The original progam will remain hidden unless someone inspects the binary and can untangle the obfuscation.
+The original program will remain hidden unless someone inspects the binary and can untangle the obfuscation.

 There has been relatively few attempts to demonstrate this form of byte-code steganography in practice[@Cha:2010].
-For my Masters thesis I looked at finding platform independant programs for various architectures.
+For my Masters thesis I looked at finding platform independent programs for various architectures.
 I wish to extend the work and look at using byte-code steganography for exfiltration protection.
 I will develop a tool-chain to modify an existing architecture and create steganographically protected programs.
 Then I will audit the generated executables to see how much security is provided by the technique.